maxdogtechnologies/mdt-parent/README.md

 # mdt-parent
-To hold the parent pom
+To hold the parent pom!